 If You Really Loved Me

 When 14-year-old Cinnamon Brown killed her stepmother, she was sentenced to 24 years to life in prison.
 But soon after her sentencing, the inner world of her father, millionaire David Brown, was revealed … as was the fact that he asked Cinnamon to kill his wife to prove her love for him.
+This shocking book details the true story of how David Brown manipulated his daughter to murder on his behalf, then went on to marry his dead wife’s teenage sister.
+Rule masterfully tackled this tale of family dysfunction taken to the extreme.

 Everything She Ever Wanted